The Dawn of Human Thought

 Published:

-four leaf clover As soon as early humans began observing their surroundings and using their innate intelligence to think, they also started naming the things they encountered in the natural world—things like the earth, the sky, and the universe.
+human thought As soon as early humans began observing their surroundings and using their innate intelligence to think, they also started naming the things they encountered in the natural world—things like the earth, the sky, and the universe.
 They found themselves in awe of forces beyond their understanding, forces they referred to as “gods.”
 They felt vulnerable and frightened by these powerful, unseen forces that controlled their lives.
 Yet, rather than spending time contemplating the mysteries of life, they were more focused on surviving—dealing with daily challenges and battling nature itself.

 The words they used were the first oral records, and these words varied from one culture to another.
 Over time, each culture assigned specific names to everything around them: the sun, the moon, birth, death, trees, roads, stones, people, and tools.
 Every part of their environment was named according to their understanding.